 Debt-To-Income Ratio = Total Monthly Debt / Gross Monthly Income

 Let’s say the business owner brings in $5,000 per month in income.
 The business owner’s monthly debt payments total $2,000.
 Plugging this into the formula shows that the DTI is 0.4 (or 40%).

 In this example, the DTI is a bit high.
 Ideally, DTI should be around 36% or lower.
 While some lenders will still finance business owners with higher DTIs, approval may be more difficult and terms may not be as favorable.

-4) Check Your Credit Score
+Step 4: Check Your Credit Score & Report

-As with any other loan, a small business loan requires you to have a strong credit score in order to receive the best rates and terms.
+A small business loan requires you to have a strong credit score in order to receive the best rates and terms.
 Before applying for a loan, you need to have an understanding of your credit score and know what’s on your report.

 How Do I Improve My Credit Score?

 Finally, don’t fall victim to companies that offer to boost your credit score.
 These services often come at a high price and don’t do anything to your credit report that you can’t do yourself.
-Read on to learn more about raising your credit score.

 Can I Get A Small Business Loan With Bad Credit?